electrichive/waggledance/index.md

 #### Book/Text-based course
 Use this: [Dive Into Python](https://diveintopython3.net/)

+### Beginner Topics
+Here is an incomplete list of topics that you should feel comfortable with upon completion of the intro course:
+* Variables
+* Data types
+	- Numbers
+	- Characters/Strings
+* Operators
+* Decisions, control flow & loops
+* Arithmetic
+* File I/O
+* Functions
+* Exceptions and error handling
+* Object oriented programming basics

 ### On completion
 Congrats, you should now have an idea if you can handle learning to be a software developer and want to dig deeper.